-(5) Written statements will not be read out at the relevant meeting; however, the Chair will advise the meeting of the number of statements received to each item.
-The names of the names of the submitters will be published in the Minutes of the meeting.
+- (10) Formal written statements received in relation to an eligible agenda items will be provided to all Councillors and published via Council's website on the business day immediately preceding the designated meeting. - (11) Written statements will not be read out at the relevant meeting; however, the Chairperson will advise the meeting of the number of statements received to each item and the names of the submitters.
+The names of the submitters will be published in the Minutes of the meeting.